Building an Arduino Compost Monitoring System (SDG 12: Responsible Consumption and Production)

 • DS18B20 waterproof temperature sensor

-• DHT22 temperature and humidity sensor (optional ambient sensing)
+• DHT22 temperature and humidity sensor, optional for ambient sensing

 • 10kΩ resistor for DS18B20 pull-up

 Note: Direct insertion of standard low-cost moisture sensors into active compost can shorten sensor life significantly.
-For longer-term deployments, more durable probes or indirect moisture estimation methods are preferable.
+For longer-term deployments, more durable probes, protected housings, indirect moisture estimation methods, or replaceable sensor modules are preferable.

 Measurement Principle: Why Compost Temperature Matters